amodrojs/amodro-lifecycle/README.md

 This is useful for AMD-style loader plugin systems, which provide transpiler-type of capabilities asynchronously without a centralized configuration.

-`suggestedExtension` can be ignored by the locate step if it wants.
+`suggestedExtension` can be ignored by the locate step.
 For example, if the ID maps to a `data:` URL or a Blob URL.

 #### fetch